 - Engaging in unlawful voting.

-Criminal offenses that may lead to removal include:
+There are also criminal offenses that may lead to removal.
+They include:

 - aggravated felonies

 - firearm crimes

 - crimes of moral turpitude (e.g., theft, forgery, robbery, fraud, etc.).

 Whether or not you have a status that allows you to be in the United States, if you violate immigration laws or receive a criminal conviction, the U.S. government may start removal proceedings against you.
 If you find yourself facing possible removal from the U.S., get legal representation quickly.